 Earning Rewards from Bing

 Most of us don’t give much thought to the search engine we’re using provided it helps us easily find the information we’re seeking.
-However one search engine, Bing, does more than simply help you find information.
+However, one search engine, Bing, does more than simply help you find information.
 You can use Bing to earn some pretty great rewards.
-(Here are MANY other ways to make money online as well.
-Click Here.)

 How Hard is it to Earn Rewards

 Bing hasn’t made earning rewards difficult, the only thing you have to do is use the program each time you run an internet search.
-After registering with the search engine you earn ½ a point for each search, up until you’ve reached 15 points.
-After you’ve reached a certain number of reward points, you can redeem them for when you’ve earned 525 points, you will be able to claim a $5 Amazon gift card which you can use to purchase anything your heart desires.
-As you earn points, your Bing status improves.
-After earning 750 points, you achieve gold status.
+After registering with the search engine you earn 5 points for each search, up until you’ve reached 50 points.
+As you earn points, your Bing status improves and you can earn even more.
+And yes, you will be able to earn using mobile search too.

 The One Thing I Could Do Without

 While I really dislike the fact that Bing has put a cap on the number of points I can earn on any given day, I sort of understand where the company is coming from.
-I’m sure there are several people in the world who would simply do one random search after another over and over again for no other reason than to get ahold of one of the Amazon gift cards, but on the other hand, 15 points a day really isn’t very many points.
+I’m sure there are several people in the world who would simply do one random search after another over and over again for no other reason than to get ahold of one of the Amazon gift cards, but on the other hand, 50 points a day really isn’t very many points.
 While I’m not opposed to the cap system, I do wish it were a bit higher, like 100 or 150.
 That’s one reason why I spend a bit more time on reward sites like Mintvine and Crowdtap — it’s just easier to rack up points.

 An Added Bonus